-The Office of Engaged Learning is pleased to announce our new Summer Research Intensive program for 2021.
+The Office of Engaged Learning is pleased to announce the return of the Summer Research Intensive program for 2022.

-This program will provide funding to faculty to support research productivity.
-The program matches funding for undergraduate research assistants and provides specialized training for students in research methods, oral and written presentation techniques, and other professional development skills.
+The Summer Research Intensive program provides funding to faculty to support research and scholarly productivity.
+Our office matches funding to hire undergraduate research assistants and provides these students with specialized training in research methods, oral and written presentation techniques, and other professional development skills.

 How will faculty be selected?

-· Faculty will indicate funding source to be matched (e.g. grant, start-up funding, school/department, any matching funds) with a quality proposal
+- Faculty indicate funding source to be matched (e.g. grant, start-up funding, school/department, any matching funds) with a quality proposal

 - Faculty/staff demonstrate how the SRI will be a meaningful, guided experience for students with a tangible outcome (e.g. abstract, IRB application, manuscript, conference presentation, or creative output)

-What are the program’s values and requirements for faculty and students?
+What are the program’s values and requirements for faculty?